Support feminist crisis response around the world

 Disaster response needs a feminist and grassroots approach

 We provide short-term grants to address immediate needs such as food, shelter, and security, as well as multi-year grants to help communities rebuild while addressing the root causes of gender injustice and structural inequalities.
-Our grantee partners are uniquely positioned to lead crisis response because of their long-term relationships with local communities and ability to get resources to those who are often overlooked by mainstream response efforts—including widows, Indigenous people, LGBTQI+ people, displaced communities, and those living in remote locations.
+Our grantee partners are uniquely positioned to lead crisis response because of their long-term relationships with local communities and ability to get resources to those who are often overlooked by mainstream response efforts—including Black and Indigenous people, LGBTQI+ people, people with disabilities, religious and ethnic minorities, displaced communities, and those living in remote locations to name a few.

 Shifting more power, resources, and autonomy to the people and communities leading the way.

 Gender justice movements are consistently under-funded, and lack resources and support to sustain their powerful grassroots organizing.
 That’s where Global Fund for Women comes in.
 We’re doubling down on getting #MoreToMovements.